GoogleChrome/web.dev/src/site/content/en/blog/optimizing-content-efficiency-loading-third-party-javascript/index.md

 the culprit?

-Often, performance problems slowing pages down are due to third-party scripts: ads, analytics, trackers, social-media buttons, and so on.
+Often, performance problems slowing pages down are due to third-party scripts: ads, analytics, trackers, social media buttons, and so on.

 Third-party scripts provide a wide range of useful functionality, making the web more dynamic, interactive, and interconnected.
 These scripts may be crucial to